avabellaw/bright-times/readme.md

 ![staff edit/delete event](docs/user-stories/staff-edit-delete-event-5.webp)

-**7. As a staff level venue manager, I want to edit and delete my own events**
+**7. As a staff-level venue manager, I want to edit and delete my own events**

 This is a staff member's event that they created.
 They can edit and delete it.